Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Exit point bounds for path-to-point exponential LPP

 \section{Exit point bounds for path-to-point exponential LPP}

 We now set out to reformulate Theorems \ref{TExitUB} and \ref{TExitLB} in terms of increment-stationary down-right-path-to-point exponential LPP.
 One benefit of this undertaking is to be able to connect the present work with the exit point bounds in recent articles \cite{ferr-ghos-nejj-19, pime-18}.
-In translating our results to the new setting, we proceed through a distributional identity for the exit points recorded as Proposition \ref{PExitDistId} below.
-Besides the current section, a special case of this identity also appears as a main ingredient in the proofs of our exit point bounds.